ipfs/ipfs-blog/src/_blog/bybit-hack.md

 ## Final words

 Striking the right balance between security and usability is hard.
-If there's one takeaway from this post, it's that verification is important at multiple steps of users' interaction with chains.
+If there's one takeaway from this post, it's that verification is important at multiple steps of users' interaction with blockchains.

 IPFS is not a silver bullet, but there's a good chance that if the owners of the Bybit Safe multisig loaded the frontend from a local IPFS node, this could have been prevented.